pkhoueiry/Covid_19/README.md

-# Covid_19
+# Covid_19 in Lebanon
-COVID 19 information from World In Data Including data from Lebanon
+COVID 19 cases in Lebanon and a selection of other countries for comparison (Source: World In Data)

 https://pkhoueiry.github.io/Covid_19/